vermin/core-cpp/README.md

 	* If running tests: `unit_test_framework`

-* `monero-core-custom` (see "Setup")
+* `wazniya-wazn` (see "Setup")

 ## Setup

 * Run `bin/update_submodules`

 ## Usage

 Simply embed the relevant code in your application, generally via CMake.
 See `CMakeLists.txt` for required files.

-One example usage of this code is its transpilation into wasm and JS by mymonero-core-js.
+One example usage of this code is its transformation into wasm and JS by wazniya-core-js.

 ## Testing